Ever since pandemic lockdowns inspired companies to think outside the box, virtual selling has been firmly in the spotlight.

 Part of this difference is due to evolution driven by B2C buying experiences and expectations.
 Virtual selling is a response to changing customer demands; for example, 56% of surveyed shoppers said they like the flexibility of shopping on their own schedule, while 50% noted they like the convenience of avoiding shopping trips.

-Although the right virtual selling software and skills can make digital interactions feel just as real as face-to-face experiences, there are certain drawbacks to this method.
+Although the right virtual selling software and skills can make digital interactions feel as real as face-to-face experiences, this method has certain drawbacks.
 Here are a few key examples:

 Research shows challenges with virtual selling